Pavithra-Veeramani/Word-Bingo/README.md

 # Wordle
 ![Wordle responsive images](assets/images/readme/am-i-responsive.png)

-Wordle is a web-based word game created and developed by Welsh software engineer Josh Wardle, and owned and published by The New York Times Company since 2022.Players have to guess a five-letter word, with feedback given for each guess in the form of colored tiles indicating when letters match or occupy the correct position.
+Wordle is a web-based word game created and developed by Welsh software engineer Josh Wardle, and owned and published by The New York Times Company since 2022.
+Players have to guess a five-letter word, with feedback given for each guess in the form of colored tiles indicating when letters match or occupy the correct position.
+The game has become so popular that the number of people playing this game is increasing day by day.

+I attemped to create my own version of Wordle by maintaining a fixed set of words and randomly picking one for each game.
+The user has six attempts to guess the word.
+The app follows the same colors such as Green, Orange and Grey from the original Wordle game.

 Visit the website [here](https://pavithra-veeramani.github.io/Wordle/)